nickodell/pact/README.md

 ##Advanced usage

-pact also accepts a one character modifier, either M or K. M monitors the PID without killing it, and K will kill the PID without monitoring it.
+pact also accepts a one character modifier before the process ID.
+It can be either M or K. M monitors the process without killing it, and K will not monitor the process, but it will kill the process if another monitored process dies.

 Example:

     #!/bin/bash

     (sleep 5)&
     PID1=$!
     (sleep 24h)&
     PID2=$!

     # If the shell dies, kill the other processes.
 If one of the
     # processes die, don't kill the shell.
     ./pact $PID1 $PID2 M$$

+    # Pause, because otherwise the shell will immediately die and pact
+    # will kill the subprocesses.
     pause